MrZedain/WeatherApp/README.md

 Step 3: Download the project ZIP from the repository by clicking on the "<> code" button and selecting "Download ZIP " from the dropdown menu

-Step 4: Extract contents of ZIP and open folder in VS code
+Step 4: Extract contents of ZIP and open extracted folder in VS code

-Step 5: in the terminal run the following comman "npm install" to install all necessary dependencies
+Step 5: in the terminal run the following command "npm install" to install all necessary dependencies

 API KEY Step: You will need to aqcuire a free API key from https://positionstack.com